mitre/cti/USAGE.md

 def groups_using_software(thesrc):
-    """returns software_id => {group, relationship} for each group using the software.""" groups_using_tool = get_related(thesrc, "intrusion-set", "uses", "tool", reverse=True)
+    """returns software_id => {group, relationship} for each group using the software."""
+    # get all groups using software
+    groups_using_tool = get_related(thesrc, "intrusion-set", "uses", "tool", reverse=True)
     groups_using_malware = get_related(thesrc, "intrusion-set", "uses", "malware", reverse=True)
     groups_using_software = {**groups_using_tool, **groups_using_malware} # software_id => {group, relationship}

+    # get campaigns attributed to groups and all campaigns using software
     campaigns_using_tools = get_related(thesrc, "campaign", "uses", "tool", reverse=True)
     campaigns_using_malware = get_related(thesrc, "campaign", "uses", "malware", reverse=True)
     groups_attributing_to_campaigns = {